P.Phipps, Northampton Brewery Company,

 - 1857 Phillips Brothers open The Phoenix Brewery also on Bridge St. Northampton

 - 1864 Ratliffe & Jeffrey opens a "Steam" brewery in Northampton on Albion Place

 - 1864 The Lion Brewery opens on the east side of Bridge Street

-- 1873 Phillips Brothers change their trading name to Northampton Brewery Company and Samuel Lipscombe Seckham takes over.
+- 1873 Phillips Brothers changes name to Northampton Brewery Company and Samuel Lipscombe Seckham takes over.

 - 1878 Arthur Campbell Praed acquires brewery in Wellingborough from John Woolston

 - 1884 Ratliffe and Jeffery enlarge their Albion Brewery on Kingswell St. just off Bridge St.

 - 1885 T Manning & Co opens The Castle Brewery on Black Lion Hill, Northampton click here for location 1899

 - 1887 Northampton Brewery Company registered as a limited company by Samel Seckham